A primer on the closure of algebraic complexity classes under factoring: Applications of factoring

-Kabanets and Impagliazzo further strengthened the connection by studying the reverse direction, drawing inspiration from analogous results in the Boolean setting by Nisan and Wigderson~\cite{NW1994}.
+Kabanets and Impagliazzo strengthened this connection by proving the reverse direction, drawing inspiration from Nisan and Wigderson's results in the Boolean setting~\cite{NW1994}.
 To describe this, we introduce an alternative notion of black-box identity testing.
-Consider a polynomial map $\calG \coloneqq (g_1, \dots, g_n): \F^r \to \F^n$, where the seed $r < n$.
-The map $\calG$ is called a \emph{hitting-set generator} for a class of polynomials $\calC$ if, for every non-zero $f \in \calC$, the composed polynomial $f \circ \calG = f(g_1(\vecy), \dots, g_n(\vecy))$ is also non-zero.
-For a detailed discussion on the connections between hitting-set generators and PIT, see~\cite[Section 3.2.2]{For2014}.
-The high-level idea is that, if one can construct a hitting-set generator $\calG$ with a seed length $r = O(1)$, then identity testing for any $f \in \calC$ reduces to checking whether the constant-variate polynomial $f \circ \calG$ is identically zero--a problem efficiently solvable using the PIT lemma.
+Consider a polynomial map $\calG \coloneqq (g_1, \dots, g_n): \F^r \to \F^n$ with seed length $r < n$.
+The map $\calG$ is a \emph{hitting-set generator} for a class of polynomials $\calC$ if, for every non-zero $f \in \calC$, the composed polynomial $f \circ \calG = f(g_1(\vecy), \dots, g_n(\vecy))$ is also non-zero.
+For a detailed discussion of the connections between hitting-set generators and PIT, see~\cite[Section 3.2.2]{For2014}.
+The high-level idea of Kabanets and Impagliazzo is as follows: to test whether an $n$-variate polynomial $f \in \calC$ is identically zero, construct a hitting-set generator $\calG$ of seed length $r = O(1)$, where each $g_i$ has degree $\poly(n)$.
+Identity testing of $f$ then reduces to checking whether the constant-variate (degree-$r$) polynomial $f \circ \calG$ is identically zero---a problem efficiently solvable via the PIT lemma.

 To illustrate the idea of a hitting-set generator in action, consider a generator with seed length $(n-1)$ defined as $\calG(\vecy) = (y_1, \dots, y_{n-1}, g(\vecy))$, where $g$ is a hard polynomial.
 This generator extends $r = n-1$ variables by one additional coordinate using a hard polynomial.
 Now, suppose $f(\vecy, x)$ is a non-zero polynomial in $\calC$.
 For the sake of contradiction, assume that $f \circ \calG = f(y_1, \dots, y_{n-1}, g(\vecy)) = 0$.
 This implies that $(x - g)$ divides $f$.
 As we will discuss later (\Cref{subsec:small-circuits}), if $f$ is computable by a small algebraic circuit, then so are all of its factors.
+This phenomenon is known as \emph{closure under factoring}.
 Therefore, $(x - g)$ must also be computable by a small circuit, contradicting our assumption that $g$ has large circuit complexity.
 Hence, $\calG$ is as a valid hitting-set generator for $\calC$.